Bruteforceman/student_software/README.md

     ./install.sh
     ```

+    **Warning:** the installation will take quite a while (around 40 minutes in testing) and may
+    occasionally require you to enter your password.

-3. After running the installation script, you will need to register your telerun credentials - run:
+4. After running the installation script, you will need to register your telerun credentials - run:

     ```
     authorize-telerun